A fan’s guide – the club from early doors to today

-Revived in 2013, Bundesliga runners-up in 2019, LASK have waited half a century to regain the limelight after their groundbreaking double of 1965.
+Revived in 2013, now regular European competitors LASK waited half a century to regain the limelight after their groundbreaking double of 1965.
+The reward for overcoming near dissolution has not only been a return to Europe, but to their old home in the city centre, now a new-build stadium.

 The first club outside Vienna to win the Austrian title, Linzer Athletik-Sport-Klub give their foundation year as 1908, when Linzer Sport-Klub first appeared.
 Albert Siems, head of the local Postbus transport line, had come to Linz in the early 1900s, having played with the Vienna Cricket and Football-Club.